d-costa/react-template/README.md

-# react-template
+# create-react-app-template

 ## Usage

-- Replace all occurrences of `react-template` with your project name
+- Replace all occurrences of `create-react-app-template` with your project name

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).